n4n45h1/Discord-Crasher/README.md

 2. Copy the url of the webhook you have them create.
 3. Open the site [here](https://zenon-i.github.io/Discord-Crasher).
 4. Paste the webhook url you copied into the “url” field.
 5. Finally, press “attack” (the site will automatically send the request to you).
-(The site will automatically send the request.)

 Translated with DeepL.com